-Prerequisites: SSuccessful completion of BIOL& 241 With a grade of 2.0 or better.
+Prerequisites: Successful completion of BIOL& 241 or grade of C or 2.0 or better

-BIOL& 260
+BIOL& 260 MICROBIOLOGY

-MICROBIOLOGY

 Provides students with the content of diversity, structure, and physiology of beneficial and harmful microbes.
 Laboratory practice in identification of microbial species through culturing, staining, and biochemical testing.
 Includes laboratory.